Summary

 • >= 16 years =< 1.7 mg/dL (male) and 1.4 mg/dL (female)

-• Bilirubin (sum of conjugated + unconjugated) =< 1.5 x upper limit of normal (ULN) for age
+• Bilirubin (sum of conjugated + unconjugated) =< 1.5 x upper limit of normal (ULN) for age and

-• Alanine aminotransferase (ALT) and aspartate aminotransferase (AST) =< 2.5 x ULN
+• Alanine aminotransferase (ALT) and aspartate aminotransferase (AST) =< 2.5 x ULN and

 • Serum albumin >= 2 g/dL

-• Corrected QT interval (QTc) =< 480 ms
+• (QTc) =< 480 ms

-• Shortening fraction >= 27% by echocardiogram
+• Injection fraction >= 45% by echocardiogram

-• Performance status (Lansky < 16 years and Karnofsky >= 16 years) that is at least 70
+• Adequate neurologic function is defined as a well-controlled seizure disorder and performance status (Lansky < 16 years and Karnofsky >= 16 years) that is at least

-• Capable of giving signed informed consent or assent depending on participant age as appropriate which includes compliance with the requirements and restrictions listed in the informed consent form (ICF) and in this protocol.
+• Informed consent: Capable of giving signed informed consent or assent depending on participant age as appropriate which includes compliance with the requirements and restrictions listed in the informed consent form (ICF) and in this protocol.
 Assent will be obtained when appropriate based on the subjects age.

 You CAN'T join if...

-• Participants with magnetic resonance imaging (MRI) or clinical evidence of uncontrolled tumor mass effect; the assessment of mass effect should be made by the study investigators prior to any planned KIND T cell treatment.
+• Participants with MRI or clinical evidence of uncontrolled tumor mass effect; the assessment of mass effect should be made by the study investigators prior to any planned KIND T cell treatment.
 Pre-infusions MRI will need to be reviewed by the study investigators prior to dosing.
-Participant with an assessment score >= 3 will be excluded
+Participants with an assessment score >= 3 will be excluded, based on Table 4 in section 3.8.2

 • Participants who have received prior solid organ or bone marrow transplantation.